emireadcode/create-db-schema-insert-data-with-docker-compose/README.txt

-This is an example docker compose approach that automatically creates database, schema, and insert data into mysql container

-that will be utilized by php and phpmyadmin services, respectively.
+This is an example docker-compose approach that automatically creates a database and schema, and inserts data into mysql container that will be utilized by PHP and phpmyadmin services, respectively.

 Create a directory with the following structure:
 ├── docker-compose.yml